 3.1 Plant Height

-Plant height was influenced significantly among N1, N2, N3 and N4 level of nitrogen (Table 1).
-At growth stage the highest plant height 101.7 cm was recorded from N3 which was higher than 99.09 cm at N2.
-Again, the shortest plant 94.50 cm was observed from N1.
+Plant height was influenced significantly among N1, N2, N3 and N4 levels of nitrogen (Table 1).
+At growth stage the highest plant height 101.7 cm was recorded from N3 which was higher than N2 (99.09 cm).
+Again, the shortest plant was observed from N1 (94.50 cm).
 Excess of nitrogen in the treatment N4 not significantly increase plant height.
 Statistically significant variation on plant height of boro rice was shown due to different plant spacing (Table 2).
 The tallest plant was recorded 104.6 cm from S4 (20 cm × 20 cm).
 On the other hand, the shortest plant was found 95.59 cm from S1 (15 cm × 15 cm).
 Results under the present experiment showed that wider spacing showed higher plant height where lower plant spacing showed lower plant height.
 The variation was observed non-significant due to interaction effect of nitrogen and plant spacing in terms of plant height of boro rice cv.
 BRRI dhan28.
 The tallest plant was recorded 109.1 cm from N3S4.
 The combination of N1S1 showed lowest plant height 85.40 cm for 50% of recommended dose (60 kg N/ha) with 15 cm × 15 cm spacing (Table 3).

 3.2 Number of Total Tiller Hill-1

 Nitrogen rate had significant effect on the Number of total tiller hill-1 (Table 1).
 The highest number of total tiller hill-1 14.38 was recorded from N3.
 Again, the lowest number of total tiller hill-1 9.17 was observed from N1.
 This result is agreement with the findings of Mia and Salam (2024).
-Number of total tiller hill-1 significantly influenced by different plant spacing (Table 2).
+Number of total tiller hill-1 is significantly influenced by different plant spacing (Table 2).
 The highest number of total tiller hill-1 14.81 was recorded from spacing S4 (20 cm × 20 cm).
 On the other hand, the lowest number of total tiller hill-1 9.816 was found from S1 (15 cm × 15 cm) spacing.
 Number of total tiller hill-1 was observed non-significant variation due to interaction effect of nitrogen and plant spacing in boro rice cv.
 BRRI dhan28 (Table 3).
 The highest number of total tiller hill-1 17.88 was recorded from N3S4.
 The combination of N1S1 showed lowest number of total tiller hill-1 6.00 for 50% of recommended dose (60 kg N/ha) with 15 cm × 15 cm spacing.

 3.3 Number of Effective Tillers Hill-1

 Nitrogen rate had significant effect on the number of effective tiller hill-1 (Fig. 1a).
 The highest number of effective tiller hill-1 13.36 was recorded from N3 and the lowest number of effective tiller hill-1 8.172 was observed from N1 respectively.
 This result is agreement with the findings of Biswas et al. (2024).
 It was observed that spacing differed significantly in number of effective tiller hill-1 (Fig. 1b).
 The highest number of effective tiller hill-1 13.83 was obtained with the spacing S4 (20 cm × 20 cm).
 On the other hand, the lowest number of effective tiller hill-1 8.895 was found from S1 (15 cm × 15 cm) spacing.
-This result showed that wider spacing had a tendency to produce a greater number of effective tiller hill-1 than close spacing.
-Similar result was reported by Chowdhury et al. (2019).
+This result showed that wider spacing tended to produce a greater number of effective tiller hill-1 than close spacing.
+Similar results were reported by Chowdhury et al. (2019).
 Interaction effect of nitrogen level and spacing showed significant effect on the number of effective tiller hill-1.
-Result showed that the highest number of effective tiller hill-1 16.65 was recorded from N3S4 and lowest one was 0.706 with the combination of N2S4 (Table 3).
+Results showed that the highest number of effective tiller hill-1 16.65 was recorded from N3S4 and lowest one was 0.706 with the combination of N2S4 (Table 3).